lvyin555/mhwsfeedback/en.md

 <details open> <summary>Expand</summary>

   - Nu Udra's animation may stop when passing through a gap in the wall.
+  - Please fix the issue with the Selregios filter causing textures to look blurry.
+  - Please fix the issue with Selregios having his eyes open while sleeping.
+  -
 </details>

 ### 🎮Player Related